pumpthq/pumpt/README.md

 * `pm2 restart all` restarts all processes managed by pm2
 * `pm2 logs` outputs the logs of managed processes to the console

+## Testing

+We are rolling out snapshot testing with Jest.
+Before each commit, please ensure that any react components involved in the commit have snapshot test coverage.
+**Make sure to commit the new snapshots**.

+Snapshot testing allows us to prevent regressions by triggering a test failure if any React component renders differently than in a previous snapshot.
+If the change is unintentional, please fix the regression before comitting!
+If the change is intentional, update the snapshot to reflect this.

+1. `npm run test` to perform a regression test (this will also create inital snapshots for new tests.)
+2. Observed the output and fix regressions if necessary
+3. Rerun tests until you've determine that all changes are intentional
+4. `npm run test -- -u` to update the snapshots.

 ## DevTools

 Since this client-side app is running **Redux** on top of **React**, a proper